-After completing the MPharm degree, if you want to become a fully qualified pharmacist you will need to undertake the pre-registration year.
-This is a year of salaried training, at the end of which you will sit the General Pharmaceutical Council’s exam to become a qualified pharmacist.
+After completing the MPharm degree, if you want to become a fully qualified pharmacist you will need to undertake the Foundation Training year.
+This is a year of salaried training, at the end of which you will sit the General Pharmaceutical Council’s registration assessment. to become a qualified pharmacist.
 More information can be found on the General Pharmaceutical Council website.

-The School hosts a pre-registration fair every year which is attended by potential employers from within all sectors, so there’s lots of support available to help you find your ideal pre-registration place.
+We host a Foundation Training event every year which is attended by potential employers from a range of sectors, so there’s lots of support available to help you find your ideal Foundation Training place.

-The traditional dispensing and advisory role associated with community pharmacy is evolving and pharmacists are playing a greater role in patient care.
+Pharmacists are playing a greater role in patient care within thier local community.
 Some community pharmacists now have prescribing roles and are involved in services such as weight-management counselling.

 Alongside patient care, there can also be possibilities on the business side of community pharmacy with the chance to develop financial and managerial skills.
 Community pharmacists can be self-employed or work within a larger company.